fungos/seed/contrib/README.md

 - Added "#define GLFW_NO_GLU 1" to glfw.h;
 - Added parameter button to GLFWmousewheelfun in glfw.h and platform specific code;
 - Do not use thread implementation;

+SDL2

+[Describe here all modifications on SDL2 needed to get working within contrib]

 GLEW